gdimitriu/devs_simulator/README.md

 # devs_simulator

+ARCHIVED because I do not have time to continue it.

 simulator using DEVS (Discrete Event System Specification) concept (generic simulator)

 This maybe will be integrated as service in Chappy.